oxc/playservices-scala/README.md

 #### Drive ####

-For Google Drive queries, the provided implicit conversions allow you to write such queries in a much more concise and readable manner:
+For Google Drive queries, the provided implicit conversions allow you to write such queries in a much more concise and readable manner.
+The provided implicit API wrappers for DriveFile/Folder make things even easier:

 ```scala
 import com.google.android.gms.drive.query.SearchableField._